-On Friday, 8 December 2017, the Faculty of Law at the University of Pretoria commemorated the legacy and life of Oliver R. Tambo (1917 – 2017) with the unveiling of a bust of the late leader and the launch of a book written by retired Constitutional Court Justice Albie Sachs titled Oliver Tambo's dream in the OR Tambo Law Library.
+On Friday, 8 December 2017, the Faculty of Law, UP Arts and the Department of Library Services at the University of Pretoria conjointly and in cooperation with the Oliver & Adelaide Tambo Foundation, commemorated the legacy and life of Oliver R. Tambo (1917 – 2017) with the unveiling of a bust of the late leader and the launch of a book written by retired Constitutional Court Justice Albie Sachs titled Oliver Tambo's dream in the OR Tambo Law Library.

 In 1934 he joined the St Peter's Secondary School in Rosettenville, Johannesburg, with the assistance of a former teacher, Ms Tidmarsh.
 From here he proceeded to studying science at the former College of Fort Hare, where he was active as student leader and athlete, followed by teaching Sunday school, and teaching physics and mathematics at his alma mater, St Peter's for five years.*

 In 1942, he met Walter Sisulu, an estate agent whose office was used as a regular gathering place by young intellectuals.
 It was here that the also met other like-minded young people such as Nelson Mandela, a fellow student from Fort Hare, Anton Lembede and Jordan Ngubane.
 From here they planned and strategised to revive the ANC and make it more accessible to ordinary people.